 pregnant, you can use a

-home pregnancy test as soon as the first day of your
+home pregnancy test as soon as you think you have missed your period.

 As soon as you